JVedant/Covid19-Tracker/README.md

-# Covid19-Prediction
+# Covid19 RealTime webapp

-an app to Predict the number of Covid-19 patients based on real time
+a webapp to display real time number of COVID-19 cases using SpringBoot.

-using machine learning and deep learning ...
+also predicting the future using machine learning and deep learning ...

 adding more soon